 Add to an Existing Dashboard

-- Click Save → Add to existing dashboard.
+- Select to an existing dashboard.

 Best practices: